MACARONS: Mapping And Coverage Anticipation with RGB Online Self-Supervision: Experiments

 \subsection{Exploration of large 3D scenes}

 We compare our method to the state of the art for learning-based NBV computation for dense reconstruction in large environments.
 All methods use perfect depth maps as input except for MACARONS, which takes RGB images as input.
 We generate input data from 3D meshes of large scenes~(courtesy of Brian Trepanier and Andrea Spognetta, under CC License; all models were downloaded from the website Sketchfab).
 This dataset was introduced in~\cite{guedon-nips22-scone-surface-coverage}.
 To compare the different methods, we follow \cite{guedon-nips22-scone-surface-coverage} and compute the area under the curve of the evolution of the total surface coverage during exploration, after 100 NBV iterations, as presented in Table~\ref{tab:coverage_auc}.
 The surface coverage is computed using the ground truth meshes.
 AUCs are averaged on multiple trajectories in each scene: We use the same starting camera poses and same sets of candidate camera poses $C_t$ for each method for fair comparison.
-During this experiment, all weights of MACARONS are frozen and we only perform inference computation.
-The model was trained on a set of previous scenes: The 8 scenes above the bar in Table~\ref{tab:coverage_auc} were seen during online training (but with different, random starting camera poses and trajectories), and the 4 scenes below the bar were not.
+For this experiment, MACARONS was trained on a set of several scenes: The 8 scenes above the bar in Table~\ref{tab:coverage_auc} were seen during online training (but with different, random starting camera poses and trajectories), and the 4 scenes below the bar were not.
 The other methods were trained on ShapeNet~\cite{chang-15-shapenet} with 3D supervision since their learning process cannot scale to unknown, large environments.

-Even if it only uses RGB images, our model is able to outperform the baselines in large environments since, contrary to other methods, its self-supervised online training strategy allows it to scale its learning process to any kind of environment.
+During this experiment, we freeze all weights of MACARONS and only perform inference computation to better demonstrate the ability of our model to generalize to novel scenes, even when online learning is deactivated.
+Even if it only uses RGB images, our model is able to outperform the baselines in large environments since, contrary to other methods, its self-supervised online training strategy allows it to scale its learning process to any kind of unknown environment, where no ground truth is available and data has to be acquired with a camera.
 Figures~\ref{fig:supp-mat-trajectory} and~\ref{fig:surface-reconstruction} show examples of trajectories as well as of surface reconstructions computed with MACARONS.